inseven/statuspanel/nodemcu/README.markdown

 ./scripts/firmware console
 ```

+The USB device can be customized by specifying `--device` on the command line, or setting the `STATUSPANEL_DEVICE` environment variable.

 N.B.
 If you're using Linux, it may be necessary to grant access to your USB device:

 ```bash